evelynting610/dotfiles/nvim/README.md

 I liked [this article](https://www.siddharta.me/configuring-neovim-as-a-python-ide-2023.html) on nvim python setup, with code [here](https://github.com/siddhi/nvim/blob/43b3e4d91fb39a46c4272674e967513416219a4f/init.lua).
 Also this [code](https://github.com/lcfd/NaryaVim/tree/f761d30e8fb7cbb70c28c73a7c658611a2e91dab/lua).

+## Upgrading plugins

+`:Lazy sync`

+## JS linting and formatting

+Have to create an eslint file, such as eslint.config.mjs, to use eslint_d for linting. eslint_d and prettierd are faster versions of eslint and prettier.

 ## Dependencies

 By default in Unix (including MacOS), neovim looks for the configuration in ~/.config/nvim.
 So, the nvim folder here should go in that path.